cyclic-software/docs/docs/concepts/storage.md

 })

 // /////////////////////////////////////////////////////////////////////////////
-// Catch all handler for all other request. app.use('*', (req,res) => {
+// Catch all handlers for all other requests. app.use('*', (req,res) => {
   res.sendStatus(404).end()
 })